axiros/terminal_markdown_viewer/README.md

     -f FROM   : Display FROM given substring of the file.
-    -m        : Monitor file for changes and redisplay FROM given substring -M DIR    : Monitor directory for markdown file changes -c COLS   : fix columns to this (default: your terminal width)
+    -m        : Monitor file for changes and redisplay FROM given substring -M DIR    : Monitor directory for markdown file changes -c COLS   : Fix columns to this (default: your terminal width) -A        : Strip all ansi (no colors then)
+    -H        : Print html version

 Notes: